deftandre/api-petshop/README.md

 ## Config

-To config this project you need to add a folder with name: `config` in app source, after that you need to add a file with name `default.json` in this folder with this content:
+To config this project you need to add a folder with name `config` in app source, after that you need to add a file with name `default.json` in this folder with this content:

 ```
 "mysql": {